 There you go… I’m stuck on how much we spend and J doesn’t want crap food.
 So we stayed in and cooked.
 We cooked dinner together and then worked on the dishes together.
 It was a win-win-win.
 Win because we didn’t spend any money since we used what we had.
 Win because he had a healthy dinner.
 And win because I didn’t do it alone.

 These small thought processes have overtaken us lately.
-As we’re preparing for the baby to arrive, we’ve been thinking more and more about money.
+As we’re preparing for the baby to arrive, we’ve been thinking more and more about money and teamwork.
 We’ve been taking a few steps here and there to prepare.

 As you probably can tell, the theme for February is Focus on Finances.
 So today, we’re focused on financially being prepared for our soon-to-be baby boy.

-I want to share how we’re financially preparing for baby.
+I want to share how we’re financially preparing for baby with a small budget.

-I mentioned a few weeks ago how we were making small budget changes since the beginning of the year.
-You can read that post here.
-But I wanted to dig deeper.
+I mentioned a few weeks ago how we were making small budget changes since the beginning of the year, but I wanted to dig deeper into a few areas that are going to make a huge difference.

 When we put together our master budget back in January, we talked about how our lives were going to change with a little one around.
 We knew that we would have late nights, long days and be overwhelmed at the beginning.
 We really have no idea what to expect.
 The one thing we did agree on is…

-We started budgeting as if the baby was already here.
-That’s how we’re financially preparing for baby.
+So to overcome this fear, we started budgeting as if the baby was already here.
 We had two reasons for this:

-- we didn’t want to be facing a financial hardship from our lack of planning.
+- we didn’t want to face a financial hardship from our lack of planning.

-You will see two items that don’t make sense for a couple that doesn’t have a baby yet.
-Groceries & Diapers and Day Care.
+You will see two categories that may not make sense for a couple who doesn’t have a baby yet.
+Those are Groceries & Diapers and Daycare.
+Both of us will be working full-time so it’s important we find a daycare for our little guy.

-We estimated what the monthly increase would be to our grocery budget to cover diapers, wet wipes, and such.
-Then we found a daycare we liked and found out how much they charge per week.
+We estimated the monthly increase to our grocery budget to cover diapers, wet wipes, and such.
+That way we could have a more accurate budget to go off of.
+Then after researching we discovered a daycare we liked and found out how much their weekly charge is.
+We figured by adding these expenses in now then we can start to learn what are spending will look like.

 Here’s what you need to do to add in your future expenses:

-- Physically transfer the money from your checking account into a separate savings account.
-We transfer ours into our emergency fund.
-We know that account is off limits except when there is a legitimate reason.
-By physically removing the money from your account, you won’t be tempted to spend it.
+- A great tip is to physically transfer the money from your checking account into a separate savings account.
+This way your checking account will be accurate with your anticipated new expenses and you won’t feel tempted to spend money earmarked for a future bill.
+We transfer ours into our emergency fund because we know the account is off limits except when there is a legitimate reason.
+By placing the money into your savings account you will quickly build an emergency fund for those unexpected needs after your baby arrives.

-This technique can work for just about any big life change.
+Just remember this technique can work for just about any big life change you have.

 That’s what’s so great about it!